chindatrate/text-editor/README.md

 # Text Editor

 ## Description
-A text editor web application that can run in the browser or offline and will store the data..
+A text editor web application that can run in the browser or offline and will store the data.

 ## Table of Contents
 * [Installation](#installation)